 Covering everything from day-to-day learning activities to schoolwide goals, this engaging book reviews key topics in literacy instruction for grades 5-12 and provides research-based recommendations for practice.
 Leading scholars present culturally responsive strategies for motivating adolescents; using multiple texts and digital media; integrating literacy instruction with science, social studies, and math; and teaching English language learners and struggling readers.
 Vivid case studies, thoughtful discussion questions and activities in each chapter, and detailed ideas for program and lesson planning make this an indispensable classroom resource and professional development tool.

 When it comes to motivating people to learn, disadvantaged urban adolescents are usually perceived as a hard sell.
 Yet, in a recent MetLife survey, 89 percent of the low-income students claimed "I really want to learn" applied to them.
-What is it about the school environment?pedagogy, curriculum, climate, organization?that encourages or discourages engagement in school activities?
+What is it about the school-environment, pedagogy, curriculum, climate, organization-that encourages or discourages engagement in school activities?
 How do peers, family, and community affect adolescents' attitudes towards learning?
-Engaging Schools reviews current research on what shapes adolescents' school engagement and motivation to learn?including new findings on students' sense of belonging?and looks at ways these can be used to reform urban high schools.
-This book discusses what changes hold the greatest promise for increasing students' motivation to learn in these schools.
-It looks at various approaches to reform through different methods of instruction and assessment, adjustments in school size, vocational teaching, and other key areas.
-Examples of innovative schools, classrooms, and out-of-school programs that have proved successful in getting high school kids excited about learning are also included.
+Engaging Schools reviews current research on what shapes adolescents' school engagement and motivation to learn.